kaiAsmOne/Netscaler/README.md

 Netscaler is a product initially created by Sun Microsystems.
 Sun Microsystems was one of the few companies that worked with SMP in the "Single CPU" era.
-(SMP = Symmetric multiprocessing back then it was mostly several physical CPU´s)
+(SMP = Symmetric multiprocessing back then was mostly several physical CPU´s)
 Due to Sun Microsystems knowledge, the Netscaler internals are designed for SMP, spawning separate packet processing engines per core, very similar to the way containers work today.